-Many people plan their meals around meat, and leave grains, vegetables, and fruit for side dishes.
-However, according to Choose My Plate, the bulk of your diet should be made up of vegetables and fruit.
-And at least half of your grains should be whole grains such as whole wheat breads, pasta, and brown rice.
-Meats and dairy products should be treated as side dishes and eaten less frequently.
-This is not only more economical but more healthful.
+Many people plan their meals around meat.
+They may leave grains, vegetables, and fruit for side dishes.
+However, according to http://www.choosemyplate.gov, most of your diet should be made up of vegetables and fruit.
+At least half of your grains should be whole grains such as whole wheat breads, pasta, and brown rice.
+Meats and dairy products should be treated as side dishes and eaten less often.
+This is both less costly and more healthful.
 Here are a few examples of meals made mostly with whole grains, fruits, and vegetables:

-Many of the prepackaged, boxed, canned, and frozen foods you buy from the store are high in fat, calories, sodium, sugar, and cost, compared with foods prepared at home.
+Many of the prepackaged, boxed, canned, and frozen foods you buy from the store are higher in fat, calories, sodium, sugar, and cost than foods made at home.
 They may also be lower in vitamins and minerals.
-You pay for the fancy packaging and convenience of these items, but you get much less for your money.
-For example, you can make many more bags of popcorn from a bag of unpopped corn compared to buying a bag of already-popped popcorn.
-The pre-made popcorn is much more expensive and has more fat and sodium than what you can make at home.
-Of course, making food from scratch may take a little more time, but it can be well worth it in terms of cost and nutrition.
+You pay for the fancy packaging and ease of these items, but you get much less for your money.
+For example, you will get more popcorn from a bag of unpopped corn than a bag of already-popped popcorn.
+The pre-made popcorn costs a lot more and has more fat and sodium than what you can make at home.
+Making food from scratch may take a little more time, but it can be well worth it in terms of cost and nutrition.

 Have a game plan for shopping that includes what you are going to buy and where you are going to buy it.
-Here are some tips on developing a shopping plan:
+Here are some tips on making a shopping plan:

-When shopping, it's also important to look for foods that are fresh.
-Check the dates on perishable items like meat, cheese, and yogurt.
-If you aren't able to consume the item before the date, then you shouldn't purchase it.
+When shopping, it’s also important to look for foods that are fresh.
+Check the dates on items like meat, cheese, and yogurt.
+If you aren't able to eat the item before the date, then you shouldn't buy it.

 Save time and money by buying in bulk.
-You can buy in bulk through supermarkets, buying clubs, food cooperatives, farmer's markets, and warehouses.
+You can buy in bulk through supermarkets, buying clubs, food co-ops, farmer's markets, and warehouses.
 When you buy in bulk, you can purchase a product in multiple or large units that can be stored, or from an open container in the store, such as a bin of rice where you can scoop out as much as you want.
-Before buying in bulk, keep the following tips in mind:
+Before buying in bulk, keep these tips in mind:

-Eating out can be expensive and the food is often high in fat, salt, and sugar.
+Eating out can cost a lot and the food is often high in fat, salt, and sugar.
 A spaghetti dinner at a restaurant could cost $10 or more, but only a few dollars if you prepared it at home.
 At a restaurant, your extra costs go toward profits and tips.
 Consider having a potluck.
 When you entertain guests at home, ask them to bring a dish.

-If you are going to be out running errands or shopping with your family, bring some healthy snacks and drinks with you.
-That way, if hunger hits, you will not be tempted to stop at a fast food restaurant or buy snacks from a vending machine—something that can hurt your wallet and your waistline.
-Whether you make snacks at home or buy them from the grocery store, it is less expensive than buying them in the mall.
+Bring some healthy snacks and drinks with you when running errands or shopping with your family.
+That way, if hunger hits, you will not be tempted to stop at a fast-food restaurant or buy snacks from a vending machine.
+Whether you make snacks at home or buy them from the grocery store, it is cheaper than buying them in the mall.